marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/lentrim.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: LEN_TRIM, string, length, without trailing whitespace

 .. _len_trim:

-.. index:: LEN_TRIM

-.. index:: string, length, without trailing whitespace

 LEN_TRIM --- Length of a character entity without trailing blank characters
 ***************************************************************************